visgl/deck.gl/bindings/pydeck/PUBLISH.md

 Publication checklist for pydeck
 ==========

+### Notes before publication

-Preferably run these commands in a virtual environment.
-Install pydeck from its source.
+- Run these commands in a virtual environment.
-Build deck.gl from its source as well.
-If you're unsure how to do this, the README.md files for both.
+- Build deck.gl from its source.
+- Install pydeck from its source.
-This also assumes that you have pypi credentials to publish pydeck and NPM credentials to publish @deck.gl/juypter-widget.
+- This checklist also assumes that you have PyPI credentials to publish pydeck and valid NPM credentials to publish @deck.gl/juypter-widget.

-1) Verify that there is a CDN-hosted release of @deck.gl/jupyter-widget for the standalone html template within pydeck.
+- Verify that there is a CDN-hosted release of @deck.gl/jupyter-widget for the standalone html template within pydeck accessible on [JSDelivr](https://www.jsdelivr.com/package/npm/@deck.gl/jupyter-widget).
+- Optional but encouraged: Check that the build works on test.pypi.
+See *Producing a test release* below.

+### Producing a production release

-2) Verify that Deck object works on a fresh install from the source in the following
+1) Verify that Deck object works on a fresh install from the source in the following
 environments:

 - `.show()` in a Jupyter Notebook